 7. Smile when you talk!
 I recently learned this one from Andy Andrews at a convention where he was speaking and added it to the other seven habits.
 When I heard him say it I smiled because it’s one my mother taught me as a young boy and it stuck with me.
 I’ve been doing this most of my life.

 8. Meditation.
 This is the one habit I practice throughout each day.
 It is a simple thing but not easy to make it become a habit.
-I will write much more on this topic in another post to help others learn HOW I meditate and how it feels when I do it.
+Click this link to learn more.

 These habits are a subset of my 20 Habits of Highly Successful People you can read by clicking this link.